 Age UK Bucks

 Although not a specific dementia-orientated service, Age UK Buckinghamshire are dedicated to helping older people in the community.
-Their information and advice line is open for anyone to call about issues within elderly care, this includes dementia.
+Their information and advice line is open for anyone to call about issues within elderly care, which includes dementia.
 Their knowledgeable team can provide useful and up-to-date information and advice on all things to do with elderly care, and can help direct you to services local to you.

 The Reminiscence Collection